AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 | *Adobe Commerce only*. `visual_merchandiser_attribute_groups.xml.dist` | Contains list of attributes that are used in VisualMerchandiser Step. |
 | *Adobe Commerce only*. `visual_merchandiser_document_groups.xml.dist` | Contains list of tables that are used in VisualMerchandiser Step. |

-You can refer to [Data Migration Tool Technical Specification](technical-specification.md) for more details.
+You can refer to [[!DNL Data Migration Tool] Technical Specification](technical-specification.md) for more details.